Things that can't seem to wait

 This series is dedicated to the challenging, yet amazing perception of creative urgency.
 Without this sense of Eureka probably few pieces of contemporary art would be created because any picture could be painted, any poem could be written, any music could be composed

-instance is truly 'consuming'?
+with bare hands.
+How can the strongest perceivable colors be painted – which red for instance is truly 'consuming'?
 The darkest gouache or ink won’t cover as much as an acrylic paint or

 multi-layered oil, so is the expression of intensity simply a matter of material choices?
 Or does it have to do with the blast of energy while trying to paint something that's actually